stat6250-s17/course-questions-wiki/week-02/README.md

 - Answer (nly13-stat6250): By adding a $ at the end of AcctNum, it makes all of its values a character.
 - Question (meisenbach-stat6250): What happens when you try to assign a character value to a numeric variable and vice versa?
 - Question (aoneill2−stat6250): If a variable type is not specified, what is the default?
--Answer (mcardoso3-stat6250): The numeric variable would be the default since a $ sign would need to be added to the variable names in order to classify it as a character variable.
+- Answer (mcardoso3-stat6250): The numeric variable would be the default since a $ sign would need to be added to the variable names in order to classify it as a character variable.
 - Question (cyuan10-stat6250): If a single cell contains characters, does that make the entire column a “character variable”?
 - Question (yren10−stat6250): Does a variable named like "Account number" means it's has to be a numeric variable?
 - Answer (yren10−stat6250): No, name can't decide the type.